The worm doth woo the mortal, death claims a living bride,

 “My past?”
 Again with the cheap psychology, only this time dressed up in religion.
 Time to hammer the last nail in this silly analysis.
 “Nah, I’m more of a live-in-the-moment kind of guy.
 And, anyone from my past I would’ve had to worry about, I killed already.
 The ones I didn’t have to kill are mostly my friends now, even from behind bars.
 I’m probably the only cop who’s not afraid of getting shanked if I get sent up.”

 “Not afraid of Death?”
-I could hear Núr’s capitalization.
-The fallen angel had manifested Himself.
+I could hear the capitalization in Núr’s voice.
+The angel had manifested Himself.

 “Well,” I shrugged.
 “I always figure there’s someone out there, somebody I’ve never seen who, at some point, is gonna kill me.
 Who knows when?”